 Starting in June 2018, you must submit applications to insurance carriers via ProviderSource, a free health care credentialing tool operated by OneHealthPort, the state's lead organization providing health information technology.
 ProviderSource will allow you to build a comprehensive professional profile, which also functions as a secure, universal credentialing and enrollment application.
 Once submitted, insurance carriers will have 90 days to approve your application.
 Note that 90 days is the ceiling; as all parties are required to use ProviderSource, we anticipate a reduction in the back-and-forth that tends to slow this process down, resulting in faster turnaround times.

 Visit OneHealthPort's website for: an overview of its credentialing platform, step-by-step instructions for setting up your ProviderSource profile, and training videos and guides to make sure you understand how to use all of the ProviderSource features.

 Are insurers allowing your practice to benefit from the new requirements?

 With the provisions of House Bill 2335 now in effect, are the insurers you contract with using ProviderSource to credential your physicians and providers within 90 days?
 If the answer is "no":

 Download a template letter, developed by the WSMA and the Washington State Medical Group Management Association, reminding reluctant insurance companies to follow the law and allow your practice to benefit from the legislation.
 After downloading, simply plug in your practice information and send the letter to your contact at each insurer with which you contract.

-With insurers and physicians using ProviderSource, the hope is to make the credentialing process easier for small to midsized practices that do not benefit from delegation arrangements*.
-We are interested in hearing whether insurance companies are complying with this law and the details of their responses.
-Please email Jeb Shepard, associate director of legislative and regulatory affairs, at firstname.lastname@example.org with your feedback.
+With insurers and physicians using ProviderSource, the hope is to make the credentialing process easier for small to midsized practices that do not benefit from delegation arrangements.* We are interested in hearing whether insurance companies are complying with this law and the details of their responses.
+Please email Jeb Shepard, WSMA director of policy, at firstname.lastname@example.org with your feedback.